AdamTMU/CIND820/README.md

 # Key Takeaways
 The Naive Bayes model is performing well overall, with an accuracy of 85%, and it’s especially strong at predicting the "no heart disease" class (class 0).
 The slightly lower recall for class 1 (heart disease) compared to class 0 indicates that the model might miss some cases of heart disease.
 The results are fairly consistent, as evidenced by the relatively small standard deviation in cross-validation scores.

+# Suggestions for Improvement
+Improving Recall for Class 1: The model could potentially be improved in detecting heart disease cases by exploring techniques like oversampling (e.g., SMOTE), to make it more sensitive to class 1.
+In addition hyperparameter tuning such as treshold adjustment could also further improve performance.

+# Key Takeways
+The precision and recall for both classes are now more balanced, and the recall for class 1 (heart disease) has improved significantly to 92%.
+This suggests that the adjustments (SMOTE and threshold tuning) helped the model become much better at detecting heart disease cases without sacrificing too much precision.
+Our applied strategies were effective in improving the model's ability to detect heart disease cases while maintaining a good performance on the "no heart disease" class.